sveltejs/svelte/documentation/docs/03-template-syntax/19-await-expressions.md

 async function one() { return 1; }
 async function two() { return 2; }
 // ---cut---
-// these will run sequentially the first time,
+// `b` will not be created until `a` has resolved,
-// but will update independently let a = $derived(await one());
+// but once created they will update independently let a = $derived(await one());
 let b = $derived(await two());
 ```